pingxiang-chen/bpf-f2fs-zonetrace/README.md

 # Quick Start

 > ⚠️ This project is still in the early stage of development.
-If you have a real ZNS SSDs and want to try ZoneTrace, please contact us.
+If you have real ZNS SSDs and want to try ZoneTrace, please contact us.
 We will help you to set up the environment and test ZoneTrace.
 For now, we only tested on the FEMU environment.

 ## Host Machine Requirements